-The use of a credit card to pay for any campaign expense is strictly prohibited, as is using funds in a dedicated campaign bank account to pay a charge incurred using a credit card.
+The use of a credit card to pay for electoral expenditure is strictly prohibited, as is using funds in a dedicated campaign bank account to pay a charge incurred using a credit card.
 See Fact Sheet 15 for further information about the ban on credit card use.